 Each semester, Mount Holyoke College places more than 60 students as tutors/mentors in educational partnerships throughout the Pioneer Valley, primarily in South Hadley and Holyoke.
-By working in classrooms, after school programs, and adult/family education programs, our tutors/mentors hope to make positive impacts on student academic and social outcomes, and improve access to higher education through positive role modeling, mentoring, learning support.
+By working in classrooms, after school programs, and adult/family education programs, our tutors/mentors hope to make positive impacts on student academic and social outcomes, and improve access to higher education through positive role modeling, mentoring, and learning support.

 What opportunities are available for tutors/mentors?